-In the resulting Application list, click Google BigQuery.
+In the resulting Application list, under Databases, click Google BigQuery.

 Name (required): Provide a clear and distinguishable name.
 Throughout integrator.io imports and exports, you will have the option to choose this new connection, and a unique identifier will prove helpful later when selecting among a list of connections that you’ve created.